briannawillis195/New_York_Times/README.md

 <b>Tech Used:</b> HTML5 and CSS3

 <b>Lessons Learned</b>: Margins and Padding make such a huge difference when used correctly.
-They we're able to make my website look a lot cleaner and not have content squished so close together.
+They were able to make my website look a lot cleaner and not have content squished so close together.